 Participating in Trainer Battles results in the following rewards, win or lose:

 Note the above will only be rewarded once per day when training with the computer, or up to three times a day when facing other players.
+(Thanks to drelin530 on reddit for confirming the Sinnoh Stone drop rate.)

 It was assumed these rewards would be equal to both participating players, but signs suggest that's not the case.